 - Inform your home insurers that your ex has left.

 - If you are now the only adult in your household be sure to tell the Council Tax Department at your local authority.
 If you fill in the relevant form you will be entitled to a 25% discount on your council tax.
 You can do this online (see ' Apply for a Council Tax discount ').

 If you have moved out of the home

-- The bank and all credit companies or anyone you have a hire purchase agreement with.
+- Anyone you have a hire purchase agreement with.

 - Your doctor, dentist, and any other health workers.

-- If you have children, inform the child’s school or nursery.
+- If you have children, the child’s school or nursery.

 - Water, gas, electricity and telephone companies.

-- The Post Office if you need your post to be redirected.
+- The Post Office if you need your post redirected.

 - The company you have your buildings and/or contents insurance with.